What Does it Mean to Study Physical Education and Health?

 - general exercise

-Undergraduate degrees prepare teachers and coaches for grades K-12.
-Graduate degrees provide the credentials for teaching on a college level.
-Though some of the program content quite literally involves "fun and games," students seeking a physical education and health degree also enroll in serious academic courses on subjects such as kinesiology, morphology, and physiology (studies related to motion, body structure, and function).
-The science and art of teaching also play an important role in the curriculum for a physical education and health degree.
+Though some of the program content for these degree programs quite literally involves "fun and games," students seeking a physical education and health degree also enroll in serious academic courses on subjects such as kinesiology, morphology, and physiology (studies related to motion, body structure, and function).
+The science and art of teaching also play an important role in the curriculum of a physical education and health degree program.

 Preparing for Physical Education and Health Studies

 Before launching into a physical education and health degree program, a student should consider as many aspects of this career as possible.
-For instance, you might ask coaches and physical education/health teachers about the challenges and rewards of the job.
-Coaches do get to spend all their time on their favorite sport, but also work very long hours, both during the competitive season and the off-season, constantly preparing for the next cycle in the athletic calendar.
+One way to do this is by asking coaches and P.E. teachers about the challenges and rewards of their position.

 It helps to be a "people person" in this career.
-Instructing pupils in gym classes or on a field requires interpersonal skills like good communication, leadership, and discipline.
-While teachers in other subject areas may focus on a text or an abstract idea, instructors in physical education and health engage their students in an intense, dynamic way that cannot be scripted completely.
+Instructing pupils in gym classes or on a field requires interpersonal skills such as good communication, leadership and discipline.
+While teachers in other subjects may focus on a text or an abstract idea that can be thought out well in advance, instructors in physical education and health must engage their students in a personal, dynamic way that cannot really be scripted.

 You should also consider the amount of public attention in the community that coaches often attract.
-Physical education and health majors should develop a level of comfort in the spotlight, especially when dealing with the news media, sports fans, booster clubs and other pressure points.
-Some professionals see these challenges as benefits, if not as job perks.
-Physical education and health graduates enjoy opportunities to make a difference in a community while teaching values of sportsmanship, leadership, teamwork, discipline, and courage.
+Physical education and health majors should develop a level of comfort in the spotlight, especially when dealing with the news media, sports fans, booster clubs, etc.

 Physical Education and Health Degree Programs